 Richard Potter’s Act

 “He intends to give an evening’s brush to sweep away dull cares,” proclaimed his handbills.
 He called himself “Mr. Potter, the Ventriloquist and Comedian, from Saddler’s Wells (London).”
 Many Bostonians considered the theatre disreputable, but Sadler’s Wells was a respectable house patronized by fashionable Londoners.
-The nod to the English theater told people he put on a sophisticated, European-style show.
+Richard’s nod to the English theater told people he put on a sophisticated, European-style show.

 In 1808, he married Sally Harris, described as “beautiful and graceful.”
 They lived on Beacon Hill, a tight African-American community with a meeting house, a school and Underground Railroad stations.
 In 1811 Potter joined Boston’s African Lodge No. 459, the first black Masonic lodge in America.
 Another well-known African-American belonged to it: David Walker, who advocated the violent overthrow of slavery in his incendiary pamphlet, An Appeal to the Colored Citizens of the World.